RL8/mb-ai-copilotkit/README.md

 This is a Next.js project with CopilotKit integration.

+## 🆕 Version System Added
+This app now displays version information (build date + git commit) in the bottom-right corner to track deployments.

 ## Deployment

 This project is configured for automatic deployment via GitHub integration with Vercel.